mdabrowski1990/uds/docs/source/pages/user_guide/quickstart.rst

 Define Addressing Information
 -----------------------------
-This steps depends on network type used.
+This step depends on network type used.

 Example for CAN: